Umag waterfront and marina on the northern Istrian coast

 Why Visit Umag?

-• Compact and walkable old town with authentic Venetian character
+• Compact and walkable old town with Venetian character

 • Excellent cycling and outdoor activities across gentle coastal terrain